Denver & Rio Grande Western In Ogden

 In August 1953, D&RGW purchased 35 acres between its present Ogden yards and the Ogden River for future industrial development.
 (Deseret News, August 31, 1953)

-In anticipation of settlement of the Ogden Gateway case, during late 1960 D&RGW began a $2 million expansion and upgrading of its line between Salt Lake City and Ogden.
+In late 1960, in anticipation of settlement of the Ogden Gateway case, D&RGW began a $2 million expansion and upgrading of its line between Salt Lake City and Ogden.
 Most of the improvements were along the line itself, including heavier rail and better ballast, along with extension of the Woods Cross and Clearfield passing tracks.
 The improvement project also included a new 109-foot bridge across the Weber River at the west end of the Ogden yards, and 21,000 feet of additional tracks in the Ogden yard.
 (Ogden Standard Examiner, November 27, 1960)

 During the late 1960s, America's railroads went through numerous corporate changes.
 Most of the major lines were sold to newly organized corporate holding companies that carried with them many attractive tax advantages, and which were not subject to regulation by the ICC.
 In early 1969, Union Pacific Corp. began operating the Union Pacific Railroad as a corporate subsidiary.
 Likewise, Denver & Rio Grande Western Railroad in 1969 came under the corporate control of Rio Grande Industries, a holding company organized for that purpose in 1968.
 (LeMassena, Rio Grande...to the Pacific, p.
 202)